connorskalitzky/MIPP-Bench/README.md

 ```bash
 python3 tools/scorer.py my_scores.json results/score_summary.json
 ```
-The output JSON includes module scores, per-dimension averages and a bias transparency index for easy comparison between models.
+The output JSON includes module scores, per-dimension averages, a breakdown of each module by dimension, and a bias transparency index for easy comparison between models.

 Finally, visualize the module scores: